 BN Bank will remain a part of the SpareBank 1 Alliance.
 SpareBank 1 SMN will maintain its owner stake in BN Bank and will play its part in ensuring that the business change is carried through in a manner that safeguards creditors’ interests.

-In the fourth quarter of 2015, the SpareBank 1 banks acquired the Norwegian arm of mCASH and established a mobile payments company, SpareBank 1 Mobilbetaling.
-The intention is to strengthen the bank’s position on new mobile interfaces such as friend-to-friend payments and mobile payments in stores.
+SpareBank 1 Mobilbetaling is SpareBank 1’s project to strengthen the SpareBank 1 banks’ position on new mobile interfaces through friend-to-friend payments and mobile payments in stores.
 Mid-February saw the start of nationwide marketing of mCASH through TV/digital advertising, and a substantial focus on events, along with associations.
-At the end of the quarter more than 4,300 associations and 7,500 payment locations have taken mCASH into use as a payments solution. mCASH also offers solutions for internet commerce, stores and friend-to-friend payments.
+At the end of the quarter more than 4,300 associations and 7,500 payment locations have taken mCASH into use as a payments solution.
+Total number of registered users of mCASH is 445,000.

-The first-half result shows a deficit of NOK 95m in the first nine months of 2016 of which SpareBank 1 SMN’s share is NOK 9m.
-The deficit is a consequence of start-up costs and marketing of mCASH.
+The company recorded a deficit of NOK 95m in the first nine months of 2016 of which SpareBank 1 SMN’s share is NOK 19m.
+The deficit is a consequence of start-up costs and marketing of mCash.
 The company is owned by the SpareBank 1 banks, and SpareBank 1 SMN’s stake is 19.7 per cent.

-Overall operating expenses came to NOK 1,016m (950m) in the first half of 2016.
-Of the increase of NOK 66m, NOK 59m is ascribable to SpareBank 1 Markets’ consolidation as a subsidiary as from the second quarter of 2015.
+Overall operating expenses came to NOK 1,521m (1,416m) in the first nine months of 2016.
+Of the increase of NOK 105m, NOK 59m is ascribable to SpareBank 1 Markets’ consolidation as a subsidiary as from the second quarter of 2015.

-The parent bank reduced costs by NOK 3m to NOK 603m.
+Parent bank costs rose by NOK 8m to NOK 898m.
 Wide-ranging efficiency improvement measures have been initiated at the bank.
-Since 31 December 2014 the number of FTEs at the parent bank has been reduced from 720 to 632, i.e. by 88.
-This is in keeping with the bank’s target of zero growth in costs in the period 2014 to 2016.
+Since 31 December 2014 the number of FTEs at the parent bank has been reduced from by 83 from 720 to 637.
+The bank aims for zero growth in costs in the period 2014 to 2016.
 Changing customer behaviour and new technology will set the stage for increased efficiency in the period ahead.

 The development in the bank’s costs is also related to changes at SpareBank 1 Markets.
 As from the second quarter of 2015 the capital market business at SpareBank 1 SMN was transferred to SpareBank 1 Markets, and the parent bank’s operating expenses in the first half of 2015 include NOK 14m related to capital market activity at SpareBank 1 SMN.

-Losses on loans and guarantees totalled NOK 287m (56m) in the first half of 2016 of which NOK 42m (1m) is increased collectively assessed impairment write-downs.
+Net losses on loans and guarantees totalled NOK 417m (112m) in the first nine months of 2016 of which NOK 15m (31m) is increased collectively assessed impairment write-downs.
 Net losses in the third quarter in isolation were NOK 130m (56m).

-Individually assessed write-downs on loans and guarantees at mid-2016 totalled NOK 415m (169m), an increase of NOK 246m over the last 12 months.
+Individually assessed write-downs on loans and guarantees in the first nine months of 2016 totalled NOK 562m (192m), an increase of NOK 370m over the last 12 months.

-In SpareBank 1 SMN’s assessment there is no basis for revising the loss estimates of NOK 400m – 500m for the current year that were announced at the presentation of the first quarter.
+In SpareBank 1 SMN’s assessment there is no basis for revising the loss estimates of around NOK 500m for the current year that were announced at the first quarter presentation.